 “Must see” castle left us wanting more

-Egeskov Castle and it’s famous gardens were on our list of “must sees” during our Scandinavian road trip.
+Egeskov Castle and its famous gardens were on our list of “must sees” during our Scandinavian road trip.
 We had seen the turrets of the castle peeping between trees from the car park on our way North but had arrived late in the afternoon on a dull and drizzly day.

 The turrets and towers of Egeskov Castle from afar